“Oh, thank goodness it’s you, Dollie. Well, what a day I’m having!

 Even when her speech faltered, Ruthie could at least continue to communicate with a nice big welcoming embrace whenever I arrived for my shift.
 I looked forward to it in fact!

-There she would be, sitting at her favourite spot on a chair in the sun at her enormous loungeroom windows… the spot where she had the wonderful view of her garden and a watchful eye on the next visitor she could throw her arms around and give a great big squeeeeze to!
+There she would be, perched in her favourite place on a big comfy chair in front of her enormous lounge room windows.
+The spot where she had the wonderful view of her ever-changing garden, the birds flying by to say hello… and where she could keep a watchful eye out for her next visitor whom she could throw her arms around and give a great big hearty squeeeeze to!

 Really if it wasn’t so heart-breaking, it would be lovely.

 Recently though, Ruthie had started calling me Wendy.

 Which is fine by me, because you can imagine it happens a lot in this line of work (I’m also known as Debbie, Louise and Margie with some of my other cognitively-challenged clients).
 Let’s face it, remembering each of your carers’ name, rank and serial numbers is understandably not high on the priority list for some seniors.

 Especially when they no longer know their OWN name!

 I knew something had started to change in Ruthie when one day – the hugs stopped.
 And another cruel stage of the Alzheimer’s curse set in… Ruthie Cuddlepot started to become aggressive.